 A showcase of William & Mary student calligraphy at Swem Library takes place during 12 Apr.
 2012 to 28 May 2012.

 On March 28, 2012 in Williamsburg’s old Kimball Theatre, the very first Chinese Dance Gala was held.

 Faculty scholars from two prestigious universities joined forces on Tuesday, April 17, to engage in a scholarly dialogue and debate on Confucian classics.

 The day-long celebration of events included a private tour of Rowe House, the home of the Confucius Institute at William & Mary, as well as a trip to the College Child Care Center to observe Mandarin language classes in action.

-On February 18, the William & Mary Confucius Institute (WMCI) formally unveiled the College’s Chinese Culture Semester with a parade, cultural dances and street performances in Merchant’s Square.
+On February 18, the William & Mary Confucius Institute (WMCI) formally unveiled the W&M’s Chinese Culture Semester with a parade, cultural dances and street performances in Merchant’s Square.
 The event was co-sponsored by the William & Mary 2012 Global Film Festival.

 The William & Mary Confucius Institute hosts a semester-long celebration of Chinese language and culture ahead of its grand opening.